-SPE 6699 Collaborative Teacher K-6 Initial Practicum (3) The practicum is for those candidates that do not currently hold an undergraduate teaching certificate for Collaborative Teacher, K-6.
-This is a supervised experience in the inclusive K-6 classroom and for students with disabilities in a resource and/or selfcontained setting.
+SPE 6699 Collaborative Teacher K-6 Initial Practicum (3)

+The practicum is for those candidates that do not currently hold an undergraduate teaching certificate for Collaborative Teacher, K-6.
+This is a supervised experience in the inclusive K-6 classroom and for students with disabilities in a resource and/or self-contained setting.
 The prospective Collaborative Teacher will spend 100 clock hours in designing instructional programs that emphasize the adaptation and/or modification of the curriculum content and teaching methods that will allow the student with a disability to access the general education curriculum as outlined by the Alabama Course of Study.
 The prospective Collaborative Teacher will work collaboratively with the general education teacher, special education teacher, IEP committee, and other professionals to design and deliver an appropriate education for students with disabilities.
-Prerequisites: Completion of all core and teaching field courses for persons who do not currently hold an undergraduate teaching certificate in Collaborative Teacher, K-6.